LodestoneHQ/lodestone/README.md

 # Configuration

-Lodestone follows a [Convention over Configuration]([https://en.wikipedia.org/wiki/Convention_over_configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) design, which means that it works out of the box with sane defaults, but you can customize them to match your needs.
+Lodestone follows a [Convention over Configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) design, which means that it works out of the box with sane defaults, but you can customize them to match your needs.

-Most of the configuration files are stored in the `webapp`image, and requested by various components when they start up.
+Most of the configuration files are stored in the `webapp` image (source code [here](https://github.com/LodestoneHQ/lodestone-ui)), and requested by various components when they start up.

-- [filetypes.json](web/backend/data/filetypes.json) contains lists of `includes` and `excludes` that are used by the `processor` container to decide which files to process and load into the database.
+- **filetypes.json** (backend/data/filetypes.json) contains lists of `includes` and `excludes` that are used by the `processor` container to decide which files to process and load into the database.

-- [tags.json](web/backend/data/tags.json) contains a nested structure of labels that can be used to group tags and seach for your documents in the Lodestone web UI.
+- **tags.json** (backend/data/tags.json) contains a nested structure of labels that can be used to group tags and seach for your documents in the Lodestone web UI.

-- [mapping.json](web/backend/data/mappings.json) is used to ensure that the `elasticsearch` container has a consistent data storage structue.
+- **[mapping.json** (backend/data/mappings.json) is used to ensure that the `elasticsearch` container has a consistent data storage structue.

 To overide these files, just setup a Docker volume binding to the specified file in the `/lodestone/data/` directory in the `webapp` container.